 Can I Ride an Electric Scooter on a Sidewalk?

 Most states consider the speed of an electric scooter to be more than what is safe for pedestrians, which means its use might not be allowed.
-In 2022, a total of 26 states do not permit e-scooters to be on sidewalks.
+In 2022, 26 states did not permit e-scooters to be on sidewalks.

 Five states explicitly allow the operation of electric scooters on sidewalks: Arizona, Iowa, Louisiana, Rhode Island, and Virginia.
 Another 19 states have no rules to govern this activity.